pschapman/ucs-config-report/README.md

 3. (Optional) Configure Scheduled Task (Windows) or cron job (Mac) to run the script on a regular basis

 ## What's New
-**Version 4.3 - TBD**
+**Version 4.3 - 10/9/2022**
 - New Features
   - NoStats CLI option now fully functional
   - Fixed: Multi-controller servers now show disks for all controllers.
+(Visible in Server Details)
+  - Improved: IOM ports now sorted by ID (Visible in IOM Details)
+  - Improved: Local Disk configuration policy data clarified (Visible under Service Profile Details)
 - Code Revisions
-  - Major performance improvement on stats lookup by filtering initial results.
-    - Test domain with 1 chassis and 4 blades had ~10K stats records.
-Filter reduced to ~700.
-Individual lookups reduced from ~500ms to ~20ms.
-  - Variable name updates.
-Duplicate boot order code removed.
+  - Performance improvements
+    - Stats lookups base on complete database.
+Reduced searchable collection by 93% and increased serch performance by 96%.
+For 8-blade domain, reduced script time by 1/3.
+    - Removed repetitive calls to UCS where possible.
+Replaced with single call to get larger collection, then filtered results where the objects are used.
+      - Identified several additional items during review and marked with TODO.
+Estimated benefit for fixes is 1-2 seconds for overall script execution.
+  - Variable names update.
+Standardized loop triplet: objects, object, objectData.
+  - Main code block split into ~15 functions.
+    - Numerous duplicate code blocks consolidated.
+Where needed, additional logic added to deal with variations.

 **Version 4.2 - 9/1/2022**
 - New Features